Orders, decorations, and medals of Indonesia: Satyalancana Jana Utama (Medal for Advancing Police Organization)

 Awarded to personnel of the Indonesian National Police with a minimum of 8 years of dedicated service in the field of public security and order in advancing the organization of the Indonesian National Police, and Indonesian nationals outside the Indonesian National Police with the same contribution.

 Satyalancana Ksatria Bhayangkara (Medal for Meritious Policing Duty)

 Awarded to distinguished personnel of the Indonesian National Police for their performance as law enforcers and civil assistance apparatus, and fulfilling professionalism and work ethics in their duty as a police.

-Satyalancana Karya Bhakti (Medal for Concrete Work as a Police)
+Satyalancana Karya Bhakti (Medal for Concrete Work in the Police Force)

 Awarded to personnel of the Indonesian National Police for a concrete work—in policy or in active duty—which advance the work of the National Police and of its mandate, honor the history and heritage of the National Police, and help uphold the values and importance of the organization for the security and welfare of the people.